OrangeHead1/Torran/README.md

-# Adaptive Pronunciation Coach: Monorepo
+# Adaptive Pronunciation Coach: Torran

 This repository contains all backend and (eventually) frontend code for the Adaptive Pronunciation Coach platform.
 It is organized for enterprise-scale, microservices-based development.